iterative/dvc.org/static/docs/user-guide/remotes/oss.md

 </details>

-You can also use the environment variables to set the options, like this:
+You can also use the environment variables to set the options:

 ```dvc
 $ export OSS_ACCESS_KEY_ID="my-key-id"